asieraguado/aws-infra-challenge/README.md

 ## AI workflow

 This project was built with heavy use of AI.
 The `AGENTS.md` configuration that guided the AI is committed to the repo.
 See `AGENTS.md` for the agent persona and rules used during development.
-- Main Agent: Local agent (VS Code).
+- Agent: GitHub Copilot (local agent).
-- Main Model: DeepSeek V4 Flash.
+- Model: DeepSeek V4 Flash.